M66B/FairEmail/FAQ.md

 This way all messages can stay where they belong, while allowing to see both incoming and outgoing messages at one place.

-If this is not an option, you can [create a rule](#user-content-faq71) to automatically move sent messages to the inbox or set a default CC/BCC address in the advanced identity settings to send yourself a copy.
+If this is not an option, you can [create a rule](#user-content-faq71) to automatically move sent messages to the inbox or set a default CC/BCC address in the advanced identity settings (via the manual setup in the main setup screen) to send yourself a copy.

 <br />